esaude/eptsreports-testing-scripts/metadataUsage/README.md

 ### Setup
-> This script has been written against OS X El Capitan 10.11.6 (15G22010), in any case running against another OS or version complains about any external dependencies such as `xmllint`, `jq`, `bc` etc, please manually install those and proceed
+> This script has been written against OS X El Capitan 10.11.6 (15G22010), in any case running against another OS or version complains about any external dependencies such as `xmllint`, `jq`, `bc` etc, please manually install those and proceed.

-### Running the script
->  Configure mysql instances to extract metadata usages from in `params.json` and run; `./openmrsMetadataUsage.sh`, here's a sample of `params.json` which needs to be in the same folder as the script
+Configure mysql instances to extract metadata usages within `params.json`, here's a sample content and the this file needs to be in the same folder as the script
 ```json
 {
   "mysqlDbConnections": [